-It is expected that RUW will use the findings presented in this Report to strengthen its BB-BF programme.
+It is expected that RUW will use the findings presented in this Report to strengthen its BB-IB.
 The DHR recognizes that quality assurance is the responsibility of the higher education institution itself.
-Hence it is the right of the RUW to decide how it will address the recommendations contained in the Review Report.
+Hence, it is the right of RUW to decide how it will address the recommendations contained in the Review Report.
 Nevertheless, three months after the publication of this Report, RUW is required to submit to the DHR an improvement plan in response to the recommendations.

 The DHR would like to extend its thanks to RUW for the co-operative manner in which it has participated in the Programmes-within-College review process.
-It also wishes to express its appreciation for the open discussions held in the course of the review and the professional conduct of the staff and faculty members of the BB-BF.
+It also wishes to express its appreciation for the open discussions held in the course of the review and the professional conduct of the faculty in the BB-IB.